 A concrete slab forms the foundations for this house.
 Finishing the floor next to the north windows with tiles allows the warmth from the direct winter sun to warm the concrete slab.
 Sustainable bamboo flooring covers the remainder of the floor.
 Thermal mass helps stabilize internal temperatures.
 Thermal mass helps in making the indoor air temperature a more constant and comfortable temperature.

 Ceiling fans facilitate air movement making it more comfortable for the occupants during summer.
-Unobstructed cross ventilation help maintain comfortable indoor air temperatures.
+Unobstructed cross-ventilation help maintains comfortable indoor air temperatures.

 Rooms in the home have flexibility in the design.
-In summer you can open up the rooms and spaces so that there is a larger internal volume.
-And in winter you can close up rooms and areas by using the cavity sliding doors.
-The result is a reduction in air volume which requires less heat to be comfortable.
+In summer, you can open up the rooms and spaces to have a larger internal volume.
+And in winter, you can close up rooms and areas by using the cavity sliding doors.
+The result is a reduction in air volume, which requires less heat to be comfortable.